Sciatica vs Herniated Disc

 At the outset, the two conditions can easily be mistaken for one another.
 Without those diagnostic tools we discussed earlier, it can be difficult to discern which is in play.
 Sometimes an MRI is required, so that clinicians can clearly see all the physical systems implicated to make an accurate diagnosis.

-At Back & Body Medical, our multi-disciplinarian care model has successively treated many patients with sciatica and herniated discs.
+At Back & Body Pain Relief, our multi-disciplinarian care model has successively treated many patients with sciatica and herniated discs.
 Working as a team, we bring you diversified care which treats you as an individual, with specific needs.